teckyonAI/WhatsApp_Chat_Analyzer/README.md

 ## Deployment

 This project is configured for deployment on platforms like Heroku.
+Use the included `Procfile` and `setup.sh` for automatic setup and execution.

 ## Contribution